xronos-inc/example-monte-carlo-pi/README.md

 ### Run the application in a Python virtual environment

-To levererate the `Lingua Franca: Build and Run` command from within Visual Studio:
+To leverage the `Lingua Franca: Build and Run` command from within Visual Studio:

 1. Use the `Python: Create environment...` command in Visual Studio to configure a Python virutal environment.
 1. When given the option to select a dependencies file, select `requirements.txt`.